How to use Zendesk Explore recipes to measure Answer Bot resolutions

 -

-A Zendesk Suite Plan: You'll need to be on a Professional, Enterprise, or Enterprise Plus plan.
+A Zendesk Suite plan: You'll need to be on a Professional, Enterprise, or Enterprise Plus plan.

 -

-Zendesk Explore: Make sure you have access to Explore Professional or Enterprise, as this is where the custom report building happens.
+Zendesk Explore: Make sure you have access to Explore Professional or Enterprise, as this is where the advanced custom report building happens.

 -